RonnyReporter/archlinuxarm-nanopi-neo2/README.md

 Building and installing the distribution
 ========================================

-Run `PATH=$PATH:/home/your-home-directory/x-tools/aarch64-unknown-linux-gnu/bin make` to build, be sure to edit your-home-directory.
+Run `make` to build, be sure to edit your-home-directory.

 Then run `make install BLOCK_DEVICE=/dev/mmcblk0` with the appropriate target, either sd card or loop device.